 “Downtime” is unique to each person and their individual circumstances.

-With anchoring threads I warn people that bruising, swelling and possible puckering can take up to 5 days to settle.
+With anchoring threads we warn people that bruising, swelling and possible puckering can take up to 5 days to settle.
 Regardless, some people are back at work the next day whilst others will only feel comfortable after a full week or more.